Aspire5/Weather-Forecast-Application/README.md

 - Unit tests of OpenWeatherAPI calls using Mocktail plugin can be found in openWeatherAPI_test.dart
 - Unit tests of state-management logic using getx can be found in homeScreenController_test.dart
+- Unit test for loading of .env file which contains API_KEY secret of OpenWeatherAPI.
+(I have removed .env from gitignore for your ease)

+### Caching of weather data

+(WIP) - Will provide user an option (most probably a button) to allow them to store weather forecast data of the cities they want.
+It will be implemented using HIVE no-sql database as the weather data can get too big to be stored in Shared preferences.
+Will Start working on it tomorrow after my working hours.